cleanser for dark spots

 A well-rounded routine helps minimize flare-ups and supports gradual improvement.

 The following cleanser types are commonly used in routines designed to support gentle cleansing and balanced skin tone.
-These options focus on barrier support, hydration, and low irritation — key factors for pigmentation-prone skin.

-Hydrating facial cleanser for sensitive skin
+• hydrating facial cleanser for sensitive skin

-Gentle foaming cleanser with niacinamide
+• gentle foaming cleanser with niacinamide

-Cream cleanser for dry or melasma-prone skin
+• cream cleanser for dry or melasma-prone skin

 These types of cleansers are suitable for daily use and work well alongside targeted treatment products.